VWMD patient fibroblasts and astrocytes exhibit dysregulated ISR marker expression

 Based on the established capacity of MG132 to induce oxidative stress, and exacerbate ISR disease phenotypes, we performed a first-pass drug screen for candidates able to protect against the effect of low dose MG132 in VWMD1 EIF2B5R113H/A403V patient fibroblasts, with cell viability assessed by resazurin reduction activity (Figure 2).

 Following the initial drug screen, a panel of 20 compounds (Table S2) was selected for downstream evaluation in VWMD1 EIF2B5R113H/A403V fibroblasts and in both VWMD1 EIF2B5R113H/A403V and VWMD6 EIF2B2G200V/E213G patient-derived astrocyte cultures.
 The compounds selected for downstream assays were chosen based on their potential for clinical translation, including considerations of bioavailability, route of administration and potential side effects.
 The drug panel included 14 protective compounds from the screen (>1.5 × standard deviation of MG132-stressed controls), and a further six compounds with relevant modes of action for VWMD.
 The sigma-1 receptor pathway was recently identified in a drug screen to protect against mitochondrial dysfunction in a murine EIF2B5R132H/R132H model (11).
-Nominated drugs on the basis of relevant mode of action to VWMD, included guanabenz (23), ISRIB (24), sigma-1 receptor agonists, AVex-73 and amitriptyline (11), as well as the CNS cytoprotective compounds tauroursodeoxycholic acid and alkaloid berberine (25).
+Nominated drugs on the basis of relevant mode of action to VWMD, included guanabenz (25), ISRIB (26), sigma-1 receptor agonists, AVex-73 and amitriptyline (11), as well as the central nervous system (CNS) cytoprotective compounds tauroursodeoxycholic acid and alkaloid berberine (27).
 Overall, the panel of compounds for further evaluation included glucocorticosteroids, bile acids, iron chelators, antioxidants, ISR modulators and sigma-1 receptor agonists.
 All candidates elicited cytoprotective effects against MG132-induced stress at varying concentrations in VWMD1 fibroblasts, with the exception of ISRIB.
 Ursodiol and its taurine derivative, tauroursodeoxycholic acid, showed similar cytoprotective efficacies.
 Anti-inflammatories were amongst the largest category of compounds that improved cell viability under proteasomal stress, with a high proportion of these being glucocorticosteroids.
 The recent demonstration of mitochondrial dysfunction and inefficient respiration in murine models of VWMD (11) has expanded the search for possible therapeutics to include mitochondrial protective compounds and antioxidants.
-The sigma-1 receptor is a chaperone protein in ER membranes that governs a range of cellular processes, including calcium homeostasis and reactive oxygen species accumulation (26).
+The sigma-1 receptor is a chaperone protein in ER membranes that governs a range of cellular processes, including calcium homeostasis and reactive oxygen species accumulation (28).
 However, in our study, the cytoprotective effect of the sigma-1 receptor agonists, AVex-73 and amitriptyline, was limited at higher concentrations (≥5 µM; Figures 2, S5).
-Drugs assessed in iPSC-derived astrocytes, VWMD1 EIF2B5R113H/A403V and VWMD6 EIF2B2G200V/E213G cells yielded comparable results (Figure S5).
+Drugs assessed in iPSC-derived astrocytes from VWMD1 EIF2B5R113H/A403V and VWMD6 EIF2B2G200V/E213G yielded comparable results (Figure S5).
 The majority of the drugs that were protective in VWMD1 fibroblasts were also protective in VWMD1 and VMWD6 astrocytes, with the exception of amitriptyline, curcumin and budesonide (Figures 2, S5).

 Further studies were conducted to gain insight into the mode of action of drugs with therapeutic potential for VWMD (Figures 2, S5), including AVex-73, berberine, deflazacort, guanabenz, ISRIB, ursodiol and zileuton.
 Assays to investigate drug mechanisms were performed with VWMD1 EIF2B5R113H/A403V patient astrocytes, given that the majority of VWMD-causing mutations affect the eIF2Bε subunit (3).